-The application fee can be paid by cheque or Australian Money Order and should be made out to 'University of Technology Sydney'.
+The application fee can also be paid by cheque or Australian Money Order and should be made out to 'University of Technology Sydney'.

 Additional processing charges may apply

 An additional processing charge may be imposed to cover the time taken to process an application, based on the expected time required to process the volume of information and/or the complexity of the application.

 If processing charges are applied, you will be contacted as soon as possible and informed of any additional processing charge and advance deposits that may be required.
 At this point, you may choose to pay the advanced deposit or amend or withdraw your application.